No results for ""

 Language support

 We offer SDKs for many languages and technologies.
-Some, but not all, languages have client- and server-side SDKs available.
+Some languages have multiple kinds of SDKs available.

 If the language or framework you use is not listed here, we may provide a sample application to help you get started.
 Sample applications demonstrate that an SDK is compatible with a particular language or framework.
 However, LaunchDarkly only provides full support for those languages or frameworks that have a dedicated SDK.